Did You Know?

 Maxim

-Also, there will be a limited theatrical release in the western U.S.
+There was also a limited theatrical release in the western U.S.

-earlier that month, lasting several weeks, according to Russ Williams,
+in July 2013, lasting several weeks, according to Russ Williams,

 GPI's executive producer.